Danny Jacobs (actor): Career

 In 1993, Jacobs originated the role of Chico Fernández in Jeff Daniels' comedy The Vast Difference at the Purple Rose Theatre.

 In 1996–97, he won acting awards in Michigan, Florida and Wisconsin for his portrayal of Aram in Richard Kalinoski's "Beast on the Moon."

 In 1999, Jacobs landed an uncredited voice role as Curt in Full Blast.
+He was also a background voice actor for Futurama.
 In the same year, he appeared in his first live-action role in Get the Hell Out of Hamtown.

-In 2003, he began to tour the nation with "Triple Espresso: A Highly Caffeinated Comedy."
+Jacobs served as the producing artistic director of the Gem and Century Theatres in Detroit from 2000 to 2002.

 Jacobs portrayed Borat Sagdiyev and made a cameo appearance as a Pirate with an Eye Patch in Epic Movie (2007).
 When portraying the role of Borat, Jacobs did an impression of Sacha Baron Cohen.

-In 2008–2015, Jacobs was a substitute for Baron Cohen as the voice of King Julien in The Penguins of Madagascar, again as an impression of Baron Cohen (Jacobs also provided additional voices in the series).
+Jacobs was a substitute for Baron Cohen as the voice of King Julien in The Penguins of Madagascar, again as an impression of Baron Cohen (Jacobs also provided additional voices in the series).
 In 2011, he won a Daytime Emmy Award for the role.
 Jacobs reprised his role in Merry Madagascar (2009) and Madly Madagascar (2013).
 In 2014–2017, he returned to the role in All Hail King Julien.
 In Penguins of Madagascar (2014), Jacobs once again reprised his role as King Julien.
 He had also done voice-overs in various commercials.

 In addition to the jobs that led to All Hail King Julien, Jacobs had been doing voice-over work for animated television series, including Phineas and Ferb (in which he provided additional voices) and Teenage Mutant Ninja Turtles (in which he voiced Snake / Snakeweed), as well as several video games.
 He had said that animation, much like the theatre, gives actors a chance to play a wide range of roles.
 He said, "I can play any character of any ethnicity, any age, even any gender.
 And that's a freedom the camera doesn't give you.
 It's an incredibly freeing thing."
 He also stated that King Julien is his favorite voice role and would gladly reprise his role if ever asked.
 Jacobs had received more recognition as King Julien than the character's predecessor Baron Cohen.
 In Madagascar 3: Europe's Most Wanted (2012), Jacobs provided the singing voice of King Julien for the soundtrack.

 He had a voice role in Teen Titans Go! as George Washington.

-Personal life

-Jacobs is a devout Catholic of Lebanese descent.
 On July 13, 2015, Jacobs donated to Kids Kicking Cancer and had entertained some children with his King Julien voice.